yumcyaWiz/kdtree/README.md

 target_link_libraries(<your-target> kdtree)
 ```

-## how to use kdtree in your source
+## How to use kdtree in your source

 ```cpp
 // include kdtree